Last updated: April 26, 2021

 This website provides updates on the status of UC Santa Barbara research support operations.

-Also see Guidance for Proposals and Awards During COVID-19.
+Guidance for Proposals and Awards During COVID-19

-Mitigating Impact On Our Researchers: The shutdown of on-campus research will create unanticipated delays, which can be cause for significant anxiety for many, and especially junior, researchers.
+The shutdown of on-campus research will create unanticipated delays, which can be cause for significant anxiety for many, and especially junior, researchers.
 While there is no way to escape the loss of time, every effort is being made to assure that these actions will not damage careers or lead to excessive financial hardship.
-We ask that all PIs work to find ways to continue to fund their researchers and staff even those they are now forced to work remotely.
+We ask that all PIs work to find ways to continue to fund their researchers and staff, even those now forced to work remotely.
 We have pulled together Guidance for Proposals and Awards during COVID-19 to help them in their efforts.
-Of interest to PIs concerned about the impact of the shutdown on tenure and promotion, Alison Butler, AVC for Academic Personnel, recently sent a memo outlining the process by which one requests an extension of the Tenure/SOE/8-year limit clock.
+Of interest to PIs concerned about the impact of the shutdown on tenure and promotion, Alison Butler, AVC for Academic Personnel, has sent a memo outlining the process by which one requests an extension of the Tenure/SOE/8-year limit clock.